top of page

 Workshop "Developing Geoethical Judgment: Cases That Could Happen to Us – What to Do?", organized by IAPG-Chile/Geoethics Specialist Group of the Geological Society of Chile (SGCh).

-This workshop will provide tools for building and sharing case studies in geoethics, using a methodology applicable to geoscience education.
+This workshop will provide tools to develop and share case studies in geoethics, using a methodology applicable to geoscience education.

 Registration: https://n9.cl/5zd7iw